llm-for-zotero: A Research Agent System for your Zotero Library

 2. Find the MinerU section and check Enable MinerU.

-3. Optionally enter your own MinerU API key.
+4. For cloud mode, optionally enter your own MinerU API key.

 Using Your Own API Key